dukeboard/kevoree-modeling-framework/README.md

 ### How to use?

-Any kmf model element as built-in two method to start a process visitor.
-The visit method take as parameter your custom visitor.
-In addition the first parameter allows to define if the visit is recursive, if it should include contained referenced objects and the last parameter if non contained reference object should be reached.
-In addition the visitAttributes allows to call a visit of attributes on this model element.
+Any KMF model element as two built-in methods to start a visit.
+The `visit` method takes your custom visitor as first parameter.
+The second parameter allows to define if the visit is recursive; the third specifies if it should include the contained elements and the last parameter if not-contained references has to be visited.
+Finally, the visitAttributes allows to trigger a visit of attributes on a model element.

 ``` java
 trait KMFContainer {